 Every summer for one week, Northminster youth and adults travel to Central Appalachia in the U.S. to do home construction projects for impoverished people in the region.
 This mission trip is through an organization called Appalachian Service Project (ASP) that was started by a Methodist minister named Glen “Tex” Evans in 1969 and now celebrating more than 50 years of serving people in the Appalachia Region!
 The stated goal of ASP is to transform lives through the work of making homes warmer, safer and drier.
-Over the past thirteen years of involvement with ASP, the members and friends of Northminster have witnessed a transformation in the lives of youth and adult volunteers as well as in the lives of the families who received help.
+Over the past fourteen years of involvement with ASP, the members and friends of Northminster have witnessed a transformation in the lives of youth and adult volunteers as well as in the lives of the families who received help.
 ASP reaches out to people in need right where they are, just as they are.
 This open and compassionate approach has a profound impact on everyone involved.
 It is amazing what God can do in just a week.

 For more information on how you or your teenage son or daughter can participate in ASP, contact Al Williams.

 A Parent’s Story

 My daughter Maggie came home from a week in Appalachia beaming.
 Mind you, she is not a kid who likes sleepovers, is resistant to sudden changes of plan, and needs lots of transition time to feel comfortable.

 Knowing what little I did about ASP, I was surprised and delighted that it had been such a good experience for her.
 When soon after she suggested I attend the following summer, I immediately seized the opportunity.
 After all, few kids are willing to let their (nerdy) dad hone in on something they consider cool.

 The next summer, we drove to Anderson County, TN and my team spent an amazing week building a wheelchair ramp for a retired couple.
 He had broken his back years before in the coal mines, was confined to wheelchair, and was unable to leave his home without a yeoman’s effort.